biblius/validify/README.md

 Validify's `validify` method always takes in the generated payload and outputs the original struct if all validations have passed.

-The macro automatically implements validator's `Validate` trait and validify's `Modify` trait in the wrapper trait `Validify`.
+The macro automatically implements the `Validate` and `Modify` traits in the wrapper trait `Validify`.
 This wrapper trait contains only the method `validify` which in the above example expands to:

 ```rust
     fn validify(payload: Self::Payload) -> Result<(), ValidationErrors> {